Tuesday, June 29, 2010

 So then I open my bag to get out my muumuu, and find that I must have accidentally taken it out when I removed my bathing suit because I realized I wouldn’t have any time for the pool, so taking the suit would be a waste of space.
 But since I had fresh clothes packed to wear the next day, I decided there was no harm in going to sleep in the clothes I had been wearing all day.
 I decided it was a blessing in disguise, as I was too tired and sore to undress anyways.

 I asked Bob to hand me my medicine.
 Silly me.
 I thought that since I handed him the bottle and told him to pack it with his meds, he’d have it.
 He had no recollection of said conversation and thus, he did not have my meds.
 To his credit, he offered to drive the two hours each way to go get it.
-I said that it made more sense for me to just take it late than for him to drive four hours.
+I said that it made more sense for me to just take it late on Sunday than for him to drive four hours.

 Then Bob plugs in his CPap machine.
 Beep….Beep….Beep….
 Apparently the memory card was full.
 He removed the memory card, and at about 11:30, I had a quiet room to try and sleep in.
 Too bad I was sore and did not have Aleve with me.
 Turning to try to get comfortable was excruciating.

 Several hours later, at four in the morning to be exact, BEEP..BEEP...BEEP… is filling the room.
 It is the loudest sound I ever heard in my life.
 I call out “WHUUU?” because I am too tired to pronounce the “t” at the end of the word “what”.
 My husband starts checking the CPap machine.